rphlmr/squirrelsong-high-contrast/light/Bear/Readme.md

 # Squirrelsong Light Theme for [Bear](https://bear.app/)

+> [!WARNING]
-_Warning:_ There’s no official support for custom themes in Bear, apply the following instructions at your own risk.
+> There’s no official support for custom themes in Bear, apply the following instructions at your own risk.

 ## Installation from GitHub